PyBioProx/PyBioProx/paper/main.md

 marker of an intracellular compartment at early and late timepoints (_Fig 3_).
-Collectively these results suggest that PyDist analysis and the perimeter distance (PD) measurements described in this paper can function as a powerful means of analysing the relative spatial colocalization of fluorescent biomakers.
+Collectively these results suggest that PyDist analysis and the perimeter distance (PD) measurements described in this paper can function as a powerful means of analysing the relative spatial colocalization of fluorescent biomarkers.

 ## Results References
 <a name="1">1.</a> Bolte, S. & Cordelières, F. P. A guided tour into subcellular